RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/What-is-start-position.md

-You can change software settings like daily limitations, saving advance search keywords filters, adjusting start position, hiding software in page load, restoring settings to default, importing and exporting software settings.
+You can change software settings like daily limitations, saving advance search keywords filters, **adjusting start position**, hiding software in page load, restoring settings to default, importing and exporting software settings.
 Click the “**Change script settings**” button from  **Linked Social Toolkit** left menu then you will see dialog as below

 ![How to change daily limits](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Change-script-setting.png)